sucho-archiving/sucho-archiving.github.io/pages/orientation.md

 ![The SUCHO spreadsheet with tabs highlighted](/assets/images/sucho-tabs.png)

-If you look at the bottom of that screen shot, there are Browsertrix, Manual WebRecorder, and InternetArchive tabs visible; we have about 12 other tabs coordinating other sections of the work.
+If you look at the bottom of that screen shot, there are Browsertrix, Manual Webrecorder, and InternetArchive tabs visible; we have about 12 other tabs coordinating other sections of the work.

 When we talk about doing things in "The Spreadsheet," this is usually the spreadsheet we mean.
 (However, the Metadata team has a different spreadsheet for its team's work,, and Erica is maintaining a Situation Monitoring spreadsheet with information about specific locations of high interest.)